sumit-singh89/SimpleMVVMArchitecture/README.md

-SimpleMVVMArchitecture without using DI SimpleMVVMArchitecture without using DataBinding
+SimpleMVVMArchitecture without using DI and DataBinding